JAIABRIEL/ebitiles/README.md

 * Place tiles (`*ebiten.Image`) at position and layer.
 * Tiles draw their layers on each other and will buffer the result for fast performance.
 * Just draw chunks of given level (chunk at level 3 is 8x8 tiles) without drawing the entire map.
+* Animated tiles.
+It works but is not stable yet.

+## Known bugs

+* Chunk loader will crash when end of map is reached by loader borders.

 ## Planned Features